odoo/documentation/point_of_sale/overview/setup.rst

 by the drivers, another process has grabbed exclusive access to the devices, the udev rules do not apply or a superseded by others.

-Automatically start Odoo
+Automatically start Twenty20
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You must now make sure that this Odoo install is automatically started
+You must now make sure that this Twenty20 install is automatically started
 after boot.
 There are various ways to do so, and how to do it depends
 on your particular setup.
 Using the init system provided by your
 distribution is probably the easiest way to accomplish this.